 Immigration Health Surcharge Increased from £200 to £400 a year

 The UK government has announced that the Immigration Health Surcharge (IHS) will increase from £200 to £400 a year following their initial announcement of their preliminary plans to increase the charges earlier this year.
-The IHS increase will come into effect for applications made after December 2018.
+The IHS increase has now come into effect for applications made after 8th January 2019.

 Immigration Health Surcharge or IHS is the UK’s healthcare charge that non-EEA migrants need to pay to use the UK’s National Health Service (NHS).
 The charges, paid as part of the immigration application process, apply to all nationals from outside the European Economic Area and Switzerland (EEA) coming to the U.K. for longer than six months to work, study, or join their family in the UK.

 IHS was introduced by the UK government in April 2015 urging migrants to make a fair contribution towards the costs of NHS.
 Initially, migrants outside of the EEA applying for more than six months of UK stay had to pay additional fees of £200 per year along with their application.